“In life, change is inevitable. In business, change is vital.” ~ Warren G Bennis

 Many of the requirements for managing modern database environments are no longer simply focusing on a single flavor of database technology (Oracle, SQL Server, etc.) and the routine maintenance of them.
 Rather, DBA tasks have expanded to include the ongoing strategizing, orchestration, and architecting of increasingly dynamic compute environments (virtualization, cloud deployments, containerization, disparate security solutions, etc.).

 To meet these needs, DBAs must fluctuate in their daily tasks in order to broaden and advance their skill sets (architecting, orchestrating, etc.) to effectively adapt for the benefit of the entire organization.
 The growing body of skills now includes having strong knowledge of database automation and managing more complex database environments (not just monitoring, managing back ups, etc.).

 In recent years many of the daily, repetitive, and mundane tasks (e.g. building, monitoring, tuning, and updating new systems) which were once the main roles of a DBA are now becoming obsolete with the introduction of database automation.
 As database automation evolves, the role of a DBA continues to change along with it.
-Database automation now handles many of those repetitive tasks that were once manually done by DBAs, so the role of a DBA has now expanded to include the management and operation of automation, as well as the orchestration of the provisioning and optimizing of workloads.
+Database automation now handles many of those repetitive tasks that were once manually done by DBAs so their roles have now expanded to include the management and operation of automation, as well as the orchestration of the provisioning and optimizing of workloads.

 Managing More Complex Database Environments